cdktf/cdktf-provider-google/docs/privatecaCertificateTemplate.python.md

 Optional.

-Refers to the path length restriction X.509 extension.
+Refers to the "path length constraint" in Basic Constraints extension.
 For a CA certificate, this value describes the depth of subordinate CA certificates that are allowed.
 If this value is less than 0, the request will fail.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.37.0/docs/resources/privateca_certificate_template#max_issuer_path_length PrivatecaCertificateTemplate#max_issuer_path_length}

+---

+###### `null_ca`<sup>Optional</sup> <a name="null_ca" id="@cdktf/provider-google.privatecaCertificateTemplate.PrivatecaCertificateTemplatePredefinedValuesOutputReference.putCaOptions.parameter.nullCa"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+Optional.

+When true, the "CA" in Basic Constraints extension will be set to null and omitted from the CA certificate.
+If both 'is_ca' and 'null_ca' are unset, the "CA" in Basic Constraints extension will be set to false.
+Note that the behavior when 'is_ca = false' for this resource is different from the behavior in the Certificate Authority, Certificate and CaPool resources.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.37.0/docs/resources/privateca_certificate_template#null_ca PrivatecaCertificateTemplate#null_ca}

+---

+###### `zero_max_issuer_path_length`<sup>Optional</sup> <a name="zero_max_issuer_path_length" id="@cdktf/provider-google.privatecaCertificateTemplate.PrivatecaCertificateTemplatePredefinedValuesOutputReference.putCaOptions.parameter.zeroMaxIssuerPathLength"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+Optional.

-If this value is missing, the max path length will be omitted from the CA certificate.
+When true, the "path length constraint" in Basic Constraints extension will be set to 0. if both 'max_issuer_path_length' and 'zero_max_issuer_path_length' are unset, the max path length will be omitted from the CA certificate.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.36.1/docs/resources/privateca_certificate_template#max_issuer_path_length PrivatecaCertificateTemplate#max_issuer_path_length}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.37.0/docs/resources/privateca_certificate_template#zero_max_issuer_path_length PrivatecaCertificateTemplate#zero_max_issuer_path_length}

 ---